Skip to content

 If your income is approaching these thresholds, look at your investment income separately.
 Don’t assume it is covered by your main tax strategy.

-• Salary-sacrifice contributions are generally taxable as earned income
+• Salary-sacrifice contributions are generally taxable as earned income on your US return

-• Annual earnings inside the fund may also be taxable, even if not distributed
+• Annual earnings inside the fund may also be taxable, even if not distributed to you

-Self-managed super funds (SMSFs) are more likely to be treated as foreign grantor trusts.
+SMSFs are more likely to be treated as foreign grantor trusts.
 This can mean:

-• Contributions and annual earnings are taxable in the U.S
+• Contributions and annual earnings are taxable in the US

 • Additional reporting, including Forms 3520 and 3520-A, may apply